-5.4 Formalities Concerning Meetings of Securityholders

-- (1) A meeting of securityholders of a mutual fund called to consider any matter referred to in section 5.1 shall be called on written notice sent not less than 21 days before the date of the meeting. - (2) The notice referred to in subsection (1) shall contain or be accompanied by a statement that includes - (a) a description of the change or transaction proposed to be made or entered into and, if the matter is one referred to in paragraph 5.1(a), the effect that the change would have had on the management expense ratio of the mutual fund had the change been in force throughout the mutual fund's last completed financial year; - (b) the date of the proposed implementation of the change or transaction; and - (c) all other information and documents necessary to comply with the applicable proxy solicitation requirements of securities legislation for the meeting.
+- (a) the independent review committee of the investment fund has approved the change of auditor under subsection 5.2(2) of NI 81-107; - (b) the prospectus of the investment fund discloses that, although the approval of securityholders will not be obtained before making the change, securityholders will be sent a written notice at least 60 days before the effective date of the change, and - (c) the notice referred to in paragraph (b) to securityholders is sent 60 days before the effective date of the change. - 5.4 Formalities Concerning Meetings of Securityholders -(1) A meeting of securityholders of an investment fund called to consider any matter referred to in subsection 5.1(1) must be called on written notice sent at least 21 days before the date of the meeting. - (2) The notice referred to in subsection (1) must contain or be accompanied by a statement that includes - (a) a description of the change or transaction proposed to be made or entered into and, if the matter is one referred to in paragraphs 5.1(1)(a) or (a.1), the effect that the change would have had on the management expense ratio of the investment fund had the change been in force throughout the investment fund's last completed financial year; - (b) the date of the proposed implementation of the change or transaction; and - (c) all other information and documents necessary to comply with the applicable proxy solicitation requirements of securities legislation for the meeting.

-5.5 Approval of Securities Regulatory Authority
+5.5 Approval of Securities Regulatory Authority -(1) The approval of the securities regulatory authority or regulator is required before